khanlab/cvpl_tools/_sources/GettingStarted/ome_zarr.rst.txt

 Specifying slices in path
 *************************

-:code:`cvpl_tools` allows specifying the channel, or x,y,z slices to use in the path string when reading or viewing an ome zarr file for convenience of the user.
+:code:`cvpl_tools` allows specifying the channel, or x/y/z slices to use in the path string when reading or viewing an ome zarr file for convenience.

 The functions :code:`load_dask_array_from_path` in :code:`cvpl_tools.ome_zarr.io`, and
 :code:`load_zarr_group_from_path` as well as :code:`load_ome_zarr_array_from_path` from